How to propagate your plants

-There are 3 ways to propagate plants.
+There are 3 ways to propagate plants: division, stem cutting and tip cutting.
 Each species of plant has a different propagation method.
 We have simplified the methods for you into bitesize and digestible instructions so you can grow your plant babies from your current plant collection!
-The 3 methods of propagation are division, stem cutting and tip cutting.

 Propagation is fun and rewarding.
 By simplifying the propagation methods for you, we hope you can start growing your own plant babies from your current collection soon!

 Ferns, Bird of Paradise, Palms, Succulent Gather two pots & the right potting mix for your plant type.
 Put down a dust sheet to collect excess potting mix.

 Get the mother plant.
 Separate the roots of the plant into two with your hands.

 Place the halves into their new pot, scooping potting mix into it - covering the roots & base of the plant.

 Satin pothos, Monstera Delciosa, Philodendron Scandens, Calathea Find a stem or branch that has 2-3 healthy leaves growing on it.
 Find the node on the stem or branch of your plant.
 Node = the little bumps below each leaf - basically baby roots.
 Cut 2 inches below the node.
 Fill a glass vessel with water at room temperature & place the new cutting into it making sure the node is submerged!
 Keep refreshing the water every week (or when it looks green and mouldy)!
 Keep watching over your propagated cutting over the next few weeks.
 We recommend letting your new baby's roots to grow in its' water vessel for 1 - 2 months.
 The more mature the root-ball or root-system the less shock the plant will go through when you eventually pot into soil.
 So best to let it grow for a while!